One royal name pops up more than most as you wander around Vienna: Emperor Franz Joseph. So here’s your quick primer on why this is…

 Finally, we should also give a nod of acknowledgement to Franz Joseph for the popularity of various traditional Viennese dishes you might sample during a visit.

-Allegedly, Franz Joseph’s culinary preferences explain why such delights as Tafelspitz (boiled beef), Gugelhupf (a cake) and Kaiserschmarren (shredded pancake) still feature in family kitchens and restaurant menus here.
+Allegedly, Franz Joseph’s culinary preferences explain why such delights as Tafelspitz (boiled beef), Gugelhupf (a kind of marble cake) and Kaiserschmarren (shredded pancake) still feature in family kitchens and restaurant menus here.

 P.S.
-To learn more about the Habsburgs and Vienna, check this guide.
+To learn more about the Habsburgs in general, check this guide.